 The End of an Era: Model S and Model X Discontinued

 The Model S wasn't just any car—it was arguably the most important automobile of the 21st century.
 Before the Model S arrived in 2012, electric vehicles were slow, impractical, and appealing only to environmental guilt-trippers.
 Tesla's sedan changed everything.
-As The Atlantic put it, the Model S proved "EVs can work, and ordinary people might actually want one."

 The Model S pioneered over-the-air software updates, turning cars into upgradeable gadgets.
 It introduced Autopilot, laying the groundwork for autonomous driving technology.
 It turned Tesla into a tech company rather than just an automaker, with a stock price more reminiscent of Silicon Valley than Detroit.

 But here's the cold reality: the Model S became irrelevant.
-More than 97% of Tesla's 406,227 vehicle deliveries in Q4 2025 were Model 3 and Model Y vehicles.
+More than 97% of Tesla's 418,227 vehicle deliveries in Q4 2025 were Model 3 and Model Y vehicles.
 The S, X, and Cybertruck combined accounted for fewer than 12,000 units—less than 3% of sales.
 In Tesla's financial reports, these once-flagship vehicles are now lumped under "Other Models."

 Rather than continue pouring resources into declining luxury EVs, Tesla is converting those production lines for something Musk believes will be far bigger: robots that walk, talk, and work like humans.